rigaya/QSVEnc/QSVEncC_Options.en.md

     - 0
       No post process.
     - 2
-      Apply adaptive bob-deinterlace only on rows still detected as combed.
+      Per-pixel adaptive bob-deinterlace on second-field rows.
+Only pixels detected as combed are replaced with the vertical average of adjacent first-field rows.
+First-field rows are always passed through untouched.

   - cycle=&lt;auto|int&gt;  (default: auto)
     Decimation cycle.
     - auto
-      Disable decimation when input fps is below 26, otherwise use `cycle=5`.
+      Enable `cycle=5` only for ~30fps input (28-32fps range), disable for all other frame rates.
     - 0
       Disable decimation.
     - 5